 Another highly recommended appetizer (Kyle was NOT shy, and we loved it) is the Three Little Pigs.
 A simple plate where crispy pork belly (they leave a crispy layer of skin!), a very good grilled sausage and shaved ham share a plate with grainy mustard, crispy fried kale (that makes it a salad!) and a creamy demi.
 Perfect for sharing and quite good.
 The dinner menu offers 5 varieties of mussels, paired with little gastronomic exclamation marks like ginger, bacon/gorgonzola, that taste Muerguez sausage, parmesan or bratwurst.
 The fries (they are only a block or so from the water, so call them “Beach Frites”) also come in 8 varieties, and in half or full orders.
 Nice touch, Ian and crew.
 I suggest the “Wit Beer cheese sauce” and the Curry Aioli.
 But you will settle on a favorite, I guarantee it.

-Another bit of homage to the Pickled Pig Pub is the Thai Chicken Noodle Soup.
+Another nod to the Pickled Pig Pub is the Thai Chicken Noodle Soup.
 It will remind you of their famous Thai drunken noodles, but with more lime (kafir) and a hint of coconut.
 I think I might have to order this one every time I go.
+IF it's still on the menu, of course….

 There is a huge selection of crafts in bottles and cans, including offerings from Allagash, Goose Island, Rodenbach, Ommegangs, Oskar Blues and even a couple of Trappist varieties – just to name a few.
 Eight tap handles rotate seasonally.
 Get ready for the Captain's Reserve Bottles.
 These include some brews you will not find elsewhere.
 Open up the dinner menu (above) to see the entire selection.
 I am sure these are seasonal.

 The Pig & Publican is located in the Beacon Motel at 514 E. Savannah Road, between the drawbridge and Lewes Beach.
 Call to check their hours at 302-313-4487.
 Check out their website at www.PigandPublican.com.